onsi/biloba/docs/index.md

 ### Creating and Closing Tabs Explicitly

 You create Tabs using `tab := b.NewTab()`.
 Here's a pseudocode example that shows us testing a multi-user chat application.
-It includes an example of reusable helper function to handle logging in to the site, a well as extensive use of `Xpath` selectors to perform complex DOM queries:
+It includes an example of reusable helper function to handle logging in to the site, a well as extensive use of `XPath` selectors to perform complex DOM queries:

 ```go
 func login(tab *Biloba, user string, password string) {